riosandro/Building-AI-course-project/README.md

-# Project Title
-Building AI for blinded people
+ # Building AI for blinded people
 Final project for the Building AI course

 ## Summary